livz/livz.github.io/_posts/2017-06-25-the technical-interview-part-2.md

 * __Be thoughtful and show consideration for the other side__
 * __Be reasonable and don’t jump to any conclusion too soon__

 For the interviewer’s perspective, the goal is simple.
 You want to find people wired for security research or engineering logic.
-If you’re using the above homework approach here are a few tips:
+If you’re using the above *homework approach*, here are a few tips:
 1. **Invest time to create a challenge that generates [flow](https://en.wikipedia.org/wiki/Flow_(psychology))**
     * Fortunately in the Infosec area this is easily achievable.
 A state of flow is achieved when the skills are balanced by the perceived challenge.
     * Although this is different from individual to individual, you should strive to create interesting challenges, with progressive levels of difficulty, clear objectives and a feedback mechanism.
 2. **Put yourself in the candidate’s shoes**
     * This one is kind of obvious but often forgotten.
 It is also easier said than done most of the times.
     * So as a candidate, would you spend you whole weekend attacking a problem which would turn up to be wrong?
 Probably not.
-See rule #3
+See rule #3.
 3. **Make sure all the details are right**
-    * Verify the challenge is technically sound, solvable and without any errors (grammar or any other types)
+    * Verify the challenge is technically sound, solvable and without any errors (grammar or any other types).

- Good luck!
+ ### Good luck!

 ![Viking rune](/assets/images/rune.png)